In today’s guide, you’ll learn how to set up a work bullet journal.

 I use this bullet journal page as a content calendar, where I put new blog post ideas and seasonal content as well.

-Personally, it’s hard for me to gather all of the post titles for the whole year, but there are a few topics I write about always at a specific time.
+Personally, it’s hard for me to gather all of the post titles for the whole year, but there are a few topics I write about at a specific time.

 For example, I always write about next year’s bullet journal in September.